 Our therapists at South Perth Counselling Services have developed many positive strategies in dealing with common relationship challenges.
 We only employ mature and highly skilled therapists whom have experience across a broad range of psychological conditions and training.
-Predominantly they use a combination of family therapy models including The Family Relationships Model, Human Development Theories and The Olson Circumplex Model: A systematic approach to couple and family relationships.
-These are all current evidence based models which assist couples and family members with the opportunity to improve their connections with each other.
+Predominantly they use a combination of family therapy models including The Family Relationships Model, Human Development Theories and The Olson Circumplex Model: A systematic approach to couple and family relationships which utilises a client centred, bio-psycho-social approach.
+These are all current ‘evidence based models’ which assist couples and family members with the opportunity to improve their connections with each other.
 Couple or family conflict is considered perfectly normal when living in relatively small spaces and especially when considering that we each come from differing backgrounds which results in unique views, morals, ethnicity, values, goals or communication and parenting styles.
-Couples may attend sessions if they are feeling dissatisfied in their relationships, face boundary issues or wish to improve communication and a better understanding of each others needs.
+Couples may attend sessions if they are feeling dissatisfied in their relationships, face boundary issues or wish to improve communication and develop a better understanding of each others needs.
 Sometimes they will attend because they are not feeling very secure or infidelity has occurred within their relationship and created a trust issue for one party.
 Sometimes external family members (such as in laws) may be proving challenging to the evolution of their relationship on an ongoing basis which requires expert assistance.
 At times, past experiences may be triggered by current behaviour in their partner and are impacting them on a personal level.
 See Services page (Counselling & Psychotherapy) on The Hierarchy of Needs Model (Abraham Maslow) to gain an understanding of some fundamental human behaviour.

 Some may attend sessions to gain intermittent assistance with improving, tweaking or evolving their relationship onto the next phase or to a much deeper level.
 Others may feel that they may have reached despair, their situation appears bleak or they are no longer able to fix their troubled relationship and require professional assistance.
 If your partner is unwilling to attend couple therapy, it is recommended that you attend on an individual basis to begin the process.
 Attending individual or couple therapy doesn’t mean you have ‘failed’ in your relationship.
 On the contrary, it means that you are committed to the relationship, are wanting to find better ways to relate, wish to remain or improve connection and intimacy and are enthusiastic in wanting to discover more about yourselves and each other to achieve positive relationship success.
 Whilst all these benefits may appear difficult at first to instigate, they provide hope for the couple and will ultimately result in them ‘doing less over time to achieve long term relationship success’.
 Sometimes ‘one off sessions’ may assist the couple to work out a presenting issue, whereas some couples might prefer to engage in ‘regular therapy’ to keep their relationship ‘on track’ over the long term with a more formalised approach.

 Our couple and family therapists have taken many years to develop their ‘special skills’.
-This includes rigorous coursework, training, arduous credentialing, licensing processes and ongoing supervision.
+This includes rigorous coursework, training, arduous credentialing, licensing processes and ongoing professional supervision.
 Additionally they continue to receive education and training to learn about the field’s newest developments.
-We pride ourselves in being committed to assisting families and couples to ‘survive’ despite current negative separation and divorce outcomes portrayed in the media.
+We pride ourselves in being committed to assist families and couples to ‘survive’ despite current negative separation and divorce outcomes portrayed in the media.

 Whilst it is expected that couples will have developed a base relationship skill which they have acquired over their lifespan from their own individual models, sometimes relationship education can assist them to understand their own personal conflict trigger sand help them to achieve their relationship needs and goals.
 Additionally, our therapists discuss common relationship challenges with couples.
 Our therapists also assist them to enhance their views of the relationship and adapt effectively to common developmental stages and life changes.
 Throughout the therapeutic process, partners will begin to see the relationship in a more objective manner and feel more confident in their ability to succeed together and create a long term relationship.